rarezhang/data_structures_and_algorithms_in_python/README.md

 ### linked list
 P 278
 - an alternative to array based sequence
-- keep elements in a certain order; a node is allocated for each elment
+- keep elements in a certain order; a node is allocated for each element
 - node(element, neighboring nodes)
-- advantage  (avoid disadvatage of array)
+- advantage  (avoid disadvantage of array)
     * The length of a dynamic array might be longer than the actual number of elements that it stores
     * Amortized bounds for operations may be unacceptable in real-time systems
     * Insertions and deletions at interior positions of an array are expensive
 - disadvantage
-    * elements of a linked list cannot be efﬁciently accessed by a numeric index k
+    * elements of a linked list cannot be efficiently accessed by a numeric index k

 ### link-based v.s. array-based sequences
 P 314
 - advantages of array-based sequence
     * O(1) time access to an element based on an integer index
-    * operations with equivalent asymptotic bounds typically run a constant factor more efﬁciently with an array-based structure versus a linked
+    * operations with equivalent asymptotic bounds typically run a constant factor more efficiently with an array-based structure versus a linked
     * array-based representations typically use proportionally less memory than linked structures
 - advantages of link-based sequence
     * provide worst-case time bounds for operations
-    * support O(1) time insertions and deletions at arbitrary positions (most siginificant advantage)
+    * support O(1) time insertions and deletions at arbitrary positions (most significant advantage)
 - disadvantages of array-based sequence
     * insert or pop with index k uses O(n-k+1)
 - disadvantages of link-based sequence
-    * locating the kth element requires O(k) time traverse the list from the beginning <or O(n-k) if traversing backward from the end of a doubly linked list
+    * locating the k-th element requires O(k) time traverse the list from the beginning <or O(n-k) if traversing backward from the end of a doubly linked list
     * with linked lists, memory must be devoted not only to store a reference to each contained object, but also explicit references that link the nodes